Tuesday, May 5, 2009

 The writing of this story

-The theme running through the story is the simple reality that all us little people go about our lives as we do but things start going awry, not always due to our own bad decisions … you see, there really is a cabal of evil muvvers as I call them who wish to wreck the west and enslave us … Orwell was not wrong … and that turns ordinary people, firstly into dissidents, then into small cells of people resisting, these are then labelled insurrectionists … and so it goes.
+The theme running through this story is the reality that all of us little people go about our lives as best we can but things often start going awry, not always due to our own bad decisions … you see, there really is a cabal of evil muvvers who wish to wreck the west and enslave us … Orwell was not wrong.

-Or rather about twenty of them, one after the other … the characters do age over the decade and a half, grow up, become harder, become kinder towards suffering humanity.
+Or rather about twenty of them, one after the other … the characters do age over the decade and a half, they grow up, become harder, become kinder towards suffering humanity.

 A second theme started to appear in part one ... that one of the best combat units possible in war is hundreds of small, one man-one woman units, preferably married, both armed and covering each other, understanding each other inside out and back to front.